What to Wear

 SIU Commencement permits active duty military, police officers and firefighters to wear their dress uniforms instead of traditional cap and gown regalia

-- Undergraduate and Master's candidates will report to the northeast parking lot (Lot 89) of the SIU Arena to line up.
+- Undergraduate degree candidates will report to the SIU Arena floor for seating.
 Staff will be there for assistance.

-- Doctoral candidates and MFA Candidates and their faculty will meet in the Troutt-Wittmann Academic Center for processional line-up.
+- Doctoral candidates, MFA Candidates and School of Law candidates and their faculty will meet in the Troutt-Wittmann Academic Center for processional line-up.

 - Graduates arriving late may not be seated on the floor with their college or degree.
 Late arrivals may be seated to the side of the stage.

 Graduate seating will be on the floor of the SIU Arena.
 All colleges will sit together, but there will not be a certain order on the floor within each college.
 Students will not line up alphabetically, but will line up with their college.
 Graduates arriving late may not be seated on the floor with their college or degree.
 Late arrivals may be seated to the side of the stage.
 All Doctoral degree candidates will sit together with their faculty in front of the undergraduate and master’s degree candidates.

 Guest seating is limited and on a first-come, first-served basis.
 There will be no ticketing system implemented, but we urge guests to be seated before the processional begins 15 minutes before the ceremony.

 What do I do with personal items during the ceremony?